timothymeyers/NoOpsAccelerator/src/bicep/platforms/lz-platform-scca-hub-1spoke/readme.md

 -------------- | ------------- | -----------
 `parHub.virtualNetworkAddressPrefix` | '10.0.100.0/24' | The CIDR Virtual Network Address Prefix for the Hub Virtual Network.
 `parHub.subnetAddressPrefix` | '10.0.100.128/27' | The CIDR Subnet Address Prefix for the default Hub subnet.
 It must be in the Hub Virtual Network space.
+`parHub.peerToSpokeVirtualNetwork` | true | This is a switch for peering to an Spoke Network.
+This is used with the spoke network peering as well.
+Both parameters either need to be true or false.
 `parHub.subnets.addressPrefix` (Firewall Client Subnet Address Prefix)| '10.0.100.0/26' | The CIDR Subnet Address Prefix for the Azure Firewall Subnet.
 It must be in the Hub Virtual Network space.
 It must be /26.
 `parHub.subnets.addressPrefix` (Firewall Management Subnet Address Prefix) | '10.0.100.64/26' | The CIDR Subnet Address Prefix for the Azure Firewall Management Subnet.
 It must be in the Hub Virtual Network space.
 It must be /26.
 `parOperationsSpoke.virtualNetworkAddressPrefix` | '10.0.115.0/26' | The CIDR Virtual Network Address Prefix for the Operations Virtual Network.
 `parOperationsSpoke.subnetAddressPrefix` | '10.0.115.0/27' | The CIDR Subnet Address Prefix for the default Operations subnet.
 It must be in the Operations Virtual Network space.
+`parOperationsSpoke.peerToHubVirtualNetwork` | true | This is a switch for peering to an Hub Network from a Spoke.
+This is used with the hub network peering as well.
+Both parameters either need to be true or false.

 ## Optional Features